Photo above courtesy of “A Midsummer Night’s Daydream.” Justin Barbin Photography.

 this time puts his twist on Shakespeare’s giddy lovefest.

 The Alliance Theatre’s “A Midsummer Night’s Dream” runs Sept.
 5-Oct.
 21 at the Atlanta Botanical Garden, 1345 Piedmont Ave.
 NE.
 Details, tickets HERE or at 404.733.5000.
 Weather cancellation policy HERE.
-Your ticket includes Garden admission up to four hours before showtime.
+Your ticket includes Garden admission any time the day of the show (but no leaving and re-entering).
 Longleaf restaurant on-site is open for dinner or “grab-and-go” service.
 Dinner reservations recommended HERE.
 Garden details HERE or at 404.876.5859.
 Recommended for age 8 and up.

 AS THE THICK HEAT of August fades and September’s slip into October promises sweeter night air, the place to be (or not to be) is the southeastern pocket of the Atlanta Botanical Garden, where A Midsummer Night’s Dream moves us into the Alliance Theatre’s 50th anniversary season.